 The Centurion’s Great Faith

-1 After he had finished speaking in the hearing of the people, he entered into Capernaum.
+1 After Jesus had finished speaking in the hearing of the people, he entered into Capernaum.
 2 A certain centurion’s servant, who was dear to him, was sick and at the point of death.
 3 When he heard about Jesus, he sent to him elders of the Jews, asking him to come and save his servant.
 4 When they came to Jesus, they begged him earnestly, saying, “He is worthy for you to do this for him, 5 for he loves our nation, and he built our synagogue for us.”

 9 When Jesus heard these things, he was amazed at him, and turned and said to the crowd who followed him, “I tell you, I have not found such great faith, no, not in all of Israel.”
 10 Those who were sent, returning to the house, found that the servant who had been sick was well.